tiznah/test/README.md

 2.- NFT support
 3.- FlipLock mode where you can lock ERC20 tokens until their marketcap flips a chosen token's marketcap using decentralized oracles.

-All of this without mentioning general quality of life upgrades such as a usable front end and better security for tokens.
+All of this without mentioning general quality of life upgrades such as a usable front end and better security for tokens. # TimeLocked